Ushisha/WWC-the-christmas-coding-challenge/day1/README.md

 ## The challenge

-Create animated a seasonal greeting card using p5.js.
+Create an animated seasonal greeting card using p5.js.

 ## Screenshot